Careers

 Traditionally, most forensic scientists begin with a bachelor of science degree in a natural, physical, or biological science.
 This is important because forensic scientists must have a sound understanding of basic scientific principles.
 Due to the competitive nature of forensic science today, an advanced degree in the area of forensic science may be important for securing a leadership role in a crime laboratory.

 At the graduate level, students are encouraged to focus on either forensic chemistry or biology.
 After completion of the core courses, students can select from a number of highly specialized electives.
 These courses are designed to complement the core curriculum and provide the student with both academic knowledge and research skills that will prepare them for the workplace.
-The following undergraduate courses are helpful in pursuing a graduate degree in forensic science:
+The following undergraduate courses are important in pursuing a graduate degree in forensic science and may be required for employment in laboratory positions:

 Forensic Chemistry